aldwyn/prefect-docker-deploy/README.md

 - The Prefect agent pod and its related resources in `prefect-agent.yml` file.
 Make sure to replace `BASE64_ENCODED_PREFECT__CLOUD__API_KEY`.
 - A private ECR repository for the Dockerized Prefect flows
 - Make sure to include the used IAM role/user in the ConfigMap `aws-auth` of the EKS cluster.
 Reference: https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html
+- The Dockerfile should be in the root of the repository.
+(This will change)

   ```bash
   kubectl get configmap aws-auth -n kube-system -o yaml